koryphaee/Extensions.Fluxor/Docs/README.md

 One thing that bothers me about Fluxor is the lack of type safety: an action is just an `object`.
 This can lead to bugs when you accidentally pass a random object instead of the correct action to the dispatcher.
-The same goes for states, when using it for some generic magic.

 For this reason Fluxor.Extensions provides the following marker interfaces: